Music and Destiny

 Acceptance then, includes the fate, You choose on fateful days.

 To leave this world a sacrifice, Or live in other ways.

 The hardest thing to realize, When all is said and done;

 Accepting losses in one’s life, Is one sure sign you’ve won.’

-For Greenwolfe, recognizing the power of destiny itself is the first step towards success, realizing that as humans we are subject to the will of the fate positions us on a pedestal to peace and tranquil
+For Greenwolfe, recognizing the power of destiny itself is the first step towards success, realized that as humans we are subject to the will of the fate.
+And exactly that can position us on a pedestal of peace and tranquility.

 Virtually all millennials and a significant part of the baby boomers, grew up with the tunes of ‘Que Sera, Sera- whatever will be will be’ humming in the background.
 Like a siren, the lyrics of this song gave a subtle reminder of the eternal law of life – whatever will be, will be.

 It’s simple, whatever will be will be; the sun will rise, the moon will puncture the night sky, and our destinies will eventually become clear as a part of the cycle of life.

 This 1956 lyrical masterpiece written by Ray Evans and revered for its simple yet metaphorical imagery first demoed in Hitchcock’s movie The Man Who Knew Too Much.
 It provides an insight into the film and summarizes the submission of Ray Evans who, despite being born into a deeply religious family, despised religion and its workings.
 His faltering relationship with religion, though significant at the point of life, was subject to the hands of destiny because:

 ‘The future’s not ours to see’ - ‘whatever ever will be, will be’ - ‘what will be, will be.’